legenduzair/classic-pong/README.md

   - Visually improve graphics of the ping pong game, making the canvas appear more stylish.
   - Implement audio to the game when user or computer hits the ball or when either player scores.
   - Polish up touch controls on mobile either by improving current conrols or adding a controller buttons for the user to press.

+## Testing

+During the development of Classic Pong, the project went through rigorous testing to ensure a fully responsive and functional game was created across all screen sizes.
+To accomplish this, I used Google Chrome's Developer Tools to continuously test the game when applying styling, adjusting HTML and Javascript codes using a live server window.
+If any errors occured in the console, these would be seen to immediately to make sure the project would function properly.
+Many devices and screen sizes were used to test the responsiveness and amend the design of the game to fit all viewports.